danielmconte/AJAX-Giphy/README.md

 # AJAX-Giphy
-### Makes AJAX calls that return a GIF based on the search input
+### Makes an AJAX call that return a GIF based on the search input
 * Async Functions and API